Prep School Program

 - Men’s and women’s gymnastics

 Character development is the process that builds and reinforces the traits which form a cadet candidate’s commitment to personal excellence and produces quality officers to lead the Air Force.
-Implementation of this program is through a yearlong comprehensive process, which focuses on the Honor Code, human relations, and spiritual development.
+Implementation of this program is through a 10-month comprehensive process, which focuses on the Honor Code, and character and leadership development.

-All cadet candidates must accept the Honor Code when entering the Preparatory School and agree to live by principles of character that extend beyond the Honor Code.
+All cadet candidates must live by the USAFA Honor Code, and agree to live by the positive principles that underpin the Honor Code.
 Character development training starts during Basic Military Training (BMT) and continues throughout the entire year.
+At the conclusion of BMT, each cadet candidate takes the Honor Oath, and “steps across the line” prior to the academic year.

 Do you want to Attend the Academy?